cnabio/cnab-spec/401-installation-state.md

 The CNAB claim result is stored as a JSON document.
 Claim results are immutable and are not modified after creation.
 A claim can have multiple results.
 Only the final status, such as `succeeded` or `failed` MUST be recorded for a claim, though an implementation MAY choose to persist results for intermediate status transitions.
 For example, a claim may have a result for `starting` and another for `succeeded`, or have multiple results when the operation was cancelled and then retried.

 The last result associated with a retained claim MUST also be retained.
 Previous results MAY also be retained to provide a more detailed history of the operation's progress.
 The claim result provides metadata about the outputs generated by the operation.
-A tool may choose to request the contents of any outputs to persist them but is not required to do so.
+A tool MAY choose to request the contents of any outputs to persist them but is not required to do so.

 ```json
 {